Müllerian mimicry: Origins

-The viceroy butterfly (top) appears very similar to the noxious-tasting monarch butterfly (bottom).
-Although it was for a long time purported to be an example of Batesian mimicry, the viceroy has recently been discovered to be just as unpalatable as the monarch, making this a case of Müllerian mimicry.
+The viceroy butterfly (top) appears similar to the noxious-tasting monarch butterfly (bottom).
+Although it was purported to be an example of Batesian mimicry, the viceroy has been discovered to be just as unpalatable as the monarch, making this a case of Müllerian mimicry.

 Müllerian mimicry was proposed by Fritz Müller (1821–1897).
 An early proponent of evolution, Müller offered the first explanation for resemblance between certain butterflies that had puzzled the English naturalist Henry Walter Bates in 1862.
 Bates, like Müller, spent a significant fraction of his life in Brazil, which Bates described in his book The Naturalist on the River Amazons.
 Bates conjectured that these abundant and distasteful butterflies might have been caused to resemble each other by their physical environment.
 Müller had also seen these butterflies first hand and, like Bates, had collected specimens.
 Müller proposed a variety of other explanations.
 One was sexual selection—that individuals would choose to mate with partners with frequently-seen coloration, such as those resembling other species.
 However, if as is usual, females are the choosers, then mimicry would be seen in males, but in sexually dimorphic species, females are more often mimetic.
 Another was, as Müller wrote in 1878, that "defended species may evolve a similar appearance so as to share the costs of predator education."